How Many Life Insurance Policies Can You Have?

 Pros:

-Providing extra protection for life stages.
-Big “life stages” events like buying a home, having children, or launching a business may increase the need for more life insurance.
+Providing extra protection for life stages: Big “life stages” events, such as buying a home, having children, or launching a business, may increase the need for more life insurance.
 As more value is added to a person’s net worth, the need for adequate life insurance to ensure their family is protected after they’re gone increases.
 An extra life insurance policy may provide that extra cushion of financial support.
-Term life insurance places a limit on the policy’s length based on insurance protection needs
+Term life insurance places a limit on the policy’s length based on insurance protection needs.

 Cons:

-Coverage denial.
-Applying for multiple life insurance policies may signal companies that you’re attempting to purchase more life insurance than you actually need.
+Potential coverage denial: Applying for multiple life insurance policies may signal to companies that you’re attempting to purchase more life insurance than you actually need.

 Insurance companies can and do share encrypted customer data, including the existence of multiple life insurance applications, via an industry organization known as the Medical Information Bureau (MIB).

-More complex record keeping.
-Multiple policies means multiple payments and more paperwork to keep track of.
+More complex record keeping: Multiple policies mean multiple payments and more paperwork to keep track of.
 A missed payment could mean termination of a policy.
 For people who have a difficult time keeping track of household records and payments, multiple policies may not be a good idea.
 It can be easier to manage everything if all policies are through the same insurer.

 Alternative to Having Multiple Policies

-One possible strategy for maximizing life insurance benefits without taking out multiple policies is the use of insurance riders, which can add benefits to a policy without having to take out a new one.
+One possible strategy for maximizing life insurance benefits without taking out multiple policies is to use insurance riders, which can add benefits to a policy without having to take out a new one.
 An insurance rider is supplementary coverage to an existing policy.

 Recommended: What Is Life Insurance and How Does It Work?